princeblr/epam/README.md

 10. There are many changes that went inside the playbooks and documenting README.md for each is a tedious task and will require more time.

 11. Usually playbooks are self-explanatory in nature and all tasks are named to define explicity what each one does.

+12. To run the environment, [ ansible-playbook site.yml] that's all is required for entire setup to trigger.